Eugène Gerards: Health issues and death

-Gerards first cited being plagued by health issues as the foremost reason for him retiring as manager in 2000 after 15 years of service at OFI Crete.
+Gerards first cited being plagued by health issues as the foremost reason for him retiring as manager in 2000 after 15 years of service at OFI.
 In 2005, he was diagnosed with Progressive supranuclear palsy.
 His health had since deteriorated over the years, and by his mid-70s he was confined in a wheelchair.
 He died on 2 January 2018 aged 77.
 He is survived by his daughter Nathalie (1968) from his first marriage and son from his second marriage Frank (1981), his third wife Katerina and her two sons Manolis and Minas.